Colton-Bassett/reactpokedex/README.md

 - MUI is still stuck on material 2, they're working on material 3.
 But material 3 came out literally 2 or 3 years ago.

+- aint now way they called this thing <grid2>
 - REACT

 - no image component like next.js